 If your contact centre is like most, you’re facing high call volumes and a lack of resources.
 This can harm customer satisfaction and close rates, as callers are forced to endure long hold times and multiple transfers.

 Thankfully, revenue execution platforms can solve this all-too-common problem.
 By using data from the caller's digital journey before the call, the platform can automatically route callers to the agent best equipped to handle their inquiries.
-It can also give the agent relevant information about the caller’s digtial journey via a screen pop so they can answer with a personalised greeting.
+It can also give the agent relevant information about the caller’s digital journey via a screen pop so they can answer with a personalised greeting.
 This not only enhances the customer experience by providing timely and relevant assistance, but also increases the likelihood of conversion by ensuring that every interaction is handled with expertise and care.

 Want to learn more about how Invoca helps financial services providers use Invoca to create seamless customer experiences?
 Check out these resources: